The ICAM Phenomenon

 If an institution wants to join ICAM, they must commit to the following:

-- Commitment includes support to the central fund of $10,000 annually or $25,000 up front for a 3 year membership, and allocation of a matching amount at the branch determined by the local scientists and administration.
+Commitment includes support to the central fund of $12,500 annually or $30,000 up front for a 3 year membership, and allocation of a matching amount at the branch determined by the local scientists and administration.
+(Effective January 2023)

-- Each branch is then entitled to place at least one representative on each of the major ICAM committees (Board of Governors, Science Steering Committee, and Fellowship Committee)
+Each branch is then entitled to place at least one representative on each of the major ICAM committees Science Steering Committee.

 Sample Memorandum of Understanding: